laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 - numerator: a/b, a is numerator
 - denominator: a/b, b is denominator
 - absolute value: the distance of a number from the origin. |0| = 0
+- factor, divisor, divisible: If A, B, C are all integers, A*B = C
+	- A and B is the factor of C.
+	- A and B is the divisor of C.
+	- C is divisible by A or B.

 ## Fraction
 - if a > b and a&b are numerator, then (a/c) > (b/c)